remmius/uMQTTBroker/README.md

+## Added features based on martin-ger/uMQTTBroker project
+Replaced esp_conn-functions with WifiClient from ESP8266WiFi.h to enable simple support IP6 broker address, usage of newer core versions/lwip version and TLS-client option.
+Callbacks on datasend/datarecieved are not available in WifiClient, therefore a 'ugly' workaround was done looping over the connections for incoming data.

+** Notes**
+- IP6 support for broker with Arduino v2 IP6 (low memory)flag or build-flag PIO_FRAMEWORK_ARDUINO_LWIP2_IPV6_HIGHER_BANDWIDTH
+- Add basic TLS support for broker with build-flag MQTT_TLS_ON in defaults.h.
+In ArduinoIDE set SSL support to all ciphers.
+Client certificate is not validated.
+Limited to 1
+TLS-client due to memory restriction on ESP8266. ~10KB Ram needed with 512  MQTT_BUF_SIZE per client.
+Dont't forget to generate our own certificates, find a exa,ple script in the certs folder of the corresponding example!
+- The MQTT-client component still uses esp_conn.
+To compile with lwip Variant v2, DNS support is simply commented out to resolve miss address members for now.
+I did not test/use the client.
+- Added Persistance of retain topics with build-flag: MQTT_RETAIN_PERSISTANCE (Retain topics are stored in flash, which has a limited lifetime!)
+- No resending/splitting of messages in case client.availableForWrite() is smaller than the mqtt-message.
+- Changes only tested rudimentarily.
+- A better approach (closer to the original esp_conn-functions) would be probably using something like https://github.com/me-no-dev/ESPAsyncTCP (no TLS?) or similar based on network-callbacks.

 # uMQTTBroker
 MQTT Broker library for ESP8266 Arduino

 You can start an MQTT broker in any ESP Arduino project.
 Just clone (or download the zip-file and extract it) into the libraries directory of your Arduino ESP8266 installation.

-## Added features based on  martin-ger/uMQTTBroker
-Replace esp_con with WifiClient from ESP8266WiFi.h to enable simple support for
-- IP6 support for broker with build flag: PIO_FRAMEWORK_ARDUINO_LWIP2_IPV6_HIGHER_BANDWIDTH
-- Add basic TLS support for broker (1 client max due to memory restriction on ESP8266) with build-flag MQTT_TLS_ON Callbacks on datasend/datarecieved are not available, therefore a ugly workaround was done looping over the connections for incoming data.

-** Notes**
-- MQTT-client still uses esp_conn.
-To compile with lwip Variant v2, DNS support is simply commented out.
-I did not test the client at all.
-- Added Persistance of retain topics with build-flag: MQTT_RETAIN_PERSISTANCE
-- Enhancements require more testing
-- No resending/splitting of messages in case client.availableForWrite() is smaller than the mqtt-message.
-- Only OO uMQTTBroker was tested so far.
-Changes only tested rudimentarily.
-- A better approach (closer to the original esp_conn-functions) would be probably using https://github.com/me-no-dev/ESPAsyncTCP (no TLS?) or similar based on network-callbacks.

 **Important: Use the setting "lwip Variant: 1.4 High Bandwidth" in the "Tools" menu**